Studying efficiently requires you to organise your time and resources. The following are general guidelines to help you prepare for exams.

 - Start doing more revising about four weeks before your exams.

-- Don’t cram the night before—it’s ineffective, because you’re taking in so much information at once that it’s impossible to memorise it all.
-You’ll hardly retain anything and will be tired and stressed when the time comes to actually sit the exam.
+- Don’t cram the night before—it’s ineffective because you won't retain much.
+You’ll also be tired and stressed when the time comes to actually sit the exam.

 Organise your time

-- Fill out a weekly study planner (pick one up from The Learning Centre or download a copy here) and use it to organise your time.
-Cross out the hours when you can’t study because of other commitments (e.g. lectures or work).
-Then plan one-hour time slots to use for exam revision.
+- Fill out a weekly study planner and use it to organise your time.
+(Pick one up from The Learning Centre or download a copy here.)
+Cross out the hours when you can’t study because of other commitments, e.g., lectures or work, then plan one-hour time slots to use for exam revision.

 - Make use of short study times.
 Fifteen minutes can be ideal for revising lecture notes or looking through note cards.
 Use time spent on the bus or train to review your course materials.

 - Don’t study for longer than 50 minutes without a break.
 It’s better to study for short intense periods with sustained concentration than long blocks of time when you are tired and not working effectively.